Public Health Assessment & Program Evaluation

 Economic Evaluation

 A systematic process for identifying resources being used to implement a policy, program, or initiative and their costs (direct and indirect) to determine if substantiated outcomes justify the allocation of DoD resources.
-At the beginning of a program.

-During the operation of an existing program.
+At the beginning of a program and during the operation of an existing program.

 What resources are being used in a program and their costs (direct and indirect) compared to outcomes.